Neon lights...or stars so bright; it's your choice!

 Mount Charleston camping maps & National Forest information

-Printable map of the Mount Charleston campgrounds: The Google Custom Map (above) is good for pinpointing the exact locations of the 5 campgrounds.
-As you already know, if you turn the map to its "satellite view," you can enjoy an actual bird's-eye view of the campgrounds...and even locate individual camping spaces.
+Map of the Mount Charleston campgrounds: The Google Custom Map (above) is good for pinpointing the exact locations of the 5 campgrounds; one, the Dolomite Campground has closed since we created the map.
+If you turn the map to its "satellite view," you can enjoy an actual bird's-eye view of the campgrounds...and even locate the individual camping spaces.

-FOR FURTHER INFORMATION ABOUT THE MT CHARLESTON CAMPGROUNDS: If you'd like the most authoritative website on the subject, you'll want to view the Humboldt-Toiyabe NF website...specifically, the section about the Spring Mountain National Recreation Area District's campgrounds.
+FOR FURTHER INFORMATION ABOUT THE MT CHARLESTON CAMPGROUNDS, HIKES AND ACTIVITIES: If you'd like the most authoritative website on the subject, you'll want to view the Humboldt-Toiyabe NF website...specifically, the section about the Spring Mountain National Recreation Area District's campgrounds.
 Here's a link to the Mt Charleston camping page of the Forest service website, for your convenience.
+You would probably also like to see the photo-filled Spring Mountain NRA website which also contains a lot of information, plus pics.

 City camping in Las Vegas